-Metrolink has 40 revenue train sets in operation.
-The Metrolink fleet is composed of 60 locomotives and 258 passenger cars (65 cab cars and 193 coach cars).
-Metrolink has upgraded its fleet of locomotives to operate new Tier 4 clean technology locomotives.
+Metrolink has 40 revenue train sets in operation1.
+The Metrolink fleet is composed of 60 locomotives and 258 passenger cars (65 cab cars and 193 coach cars)1.
+Metrolink has upgraded most of its fleet of locomotives to operate new Tier 4 clean technology locomotives.
 In March 2020, Metrolink announced that it has removed all first-generation Tier 0 locomotives from its fleet.

-By April 2022, Metrolink announced that the agency is the first passenger rail agency in the nation powered by renewable fuel.
-The locomotives are powered by cleaner burning alternative made with recycled natural fats and vegetable oils.
-According to Metrolink, the renewable product contains no petroleum fossil fuels and burns cleaner reducing pollutants and decreasing greenhouse gas emissions of carbon dioxide by up to 80 percent.
+In April 2022, Metrolink announced that the agency was the first passenger rail agency in the nation to be powered by renewable fuel.
+The locomotives are powered by cleaner burning alternative made with recycled natural fats and vegetable oils2.
+According to Metrolink, the renewable product contains no petroleum fossil fuels and burns cleaner reducing pollutants and decreasing greenhouse gas emissions of carbon dioxide by up to 80 percent2.

-&lt;sup>1 Source: Metrolink Rail Fleet Management Plan FY2020-040
+$^{^{\}mathrm{1}}$ Source: Metrolink Rail Fleet Management Plan FY2020-040

-&lt;sup>2 Source: Metrolink is first passenger rail agency in the nation powered by renewable fuel.
+2 Source: Metrolink is first passenger rail agency in the nation powered by renewable fuel.
 2022.
 Metrolink News.